“I Think My Gmail Has Crashed”: The Teacher Who Made Bernie Sanders’ Mittens on Watching Them Go Viral

 Jen Ellis: Yeah, I think my Gmail has crashed now.
 My report cards are due tomorrow, so I need to focus on some other things until the weekend, when this will probably not be a thing anymore.

-What was your reaction when you say Bernie wearing your mittens at the inauguration?
+What was your reaction when you saw Bernie wearing your mittens at the inauguration?

 I was totally delighted.
 I was actually a little late to the game because I was remote teaching for the whole morning.
 I go to my classroom and remote-teach from my classroom.
 I think it’s important to just turn off all media and focus on your students, but my phone happened to not be on mute and it started dinging in my coat pocket and I was like, someone’s really trying to reach me.
 Like, maybe my parents are in danger?